Buz Lukens: Sex scandals and resignation

 Though Ohio's age of consent is 16, Lukens' conviction was under a misdemeanor statute that states that "no person shall... aid, abet, induce, cause, encourage, or contribute to a child or ward of the juvenile court (into) becoming an unruly or (delinquent) child."

 Lukens made an unsuccessful appeal to the Franklin County Court of Appeals.
-Of particular contention was the fact that Coffman had a considerable juvenile delinquency record (which included curfew violations, running away, and petty theft), but this record (as well as a psychiatric report) was ruled inadmissible.
+Of particular contention was that the girl had a considerable juvenile delinquency record (which included curfew violations, running away, and petty theft), but this record (as well as a psychiatric report) was ruled inadmissible.
 She lived with her mother, but was a ward of the Juvenile Court.
-Lukens' defense was that the juvenile record would show that Coffman was already a delinquent and not a reliable witness.
+Lukens' defense was that the juvenile record would show that the girl was already a delinquent and not a reliable witness.
 The reliability of her testimony was already under attack, as there were significant testimony inconsistencies, a fact conceded by County Prosecutor Michael Miller.

 Refusing to resign from his seat despite the demands of the Republican leadership, Lukens lost the 1990 Republican primary—the real contest in this heavily Republican district—to state representative John Boehner, who would later become Speaker of the United States House of Representatives.

 On October 23, 1990, the House Ethics Committee voted to investigate charges that Lukens had fondled and propositioned a Capitol elevator operator.
 Realizing his position was untenable, Lukens resigned from Congress on October 24, 1990.
 In January 1991 he served nine days of the 30-day jail sentence handed down in 1989.